 Here are 50 Japanese male names with darker or obscure meanings, including the corresponding ideograms:

-- 闇彦 (Yamihiko) - Prince of Darkness
+- 闇彦 (Yamihiko) - Prince of darkness

-- 影狼 (Kagerou) - Shadow wolf
+- 影狼 (Kagerou) - Wolf of shadows

-- 冥王 (Meiou) - Dark King
+- 冥王 (Meiou) - Dark king

-- 鬼童 (Kido) - Demon child
+- 鬼童 (Kido) - Demonic child

 - 氷翼 (Hyouyoku) - Ice wing